 In 1960, Hattie Louise “Tootsie” Bess bought the old spot, then known as “Mom’s,” on the corner of 5th and Broadway.
 She hired a painter, who surprisingly chose a rich purple color to give the spot a new vibe.
 So, naturally, Bess called it her “orchid lounge.”

-The club gained its reputation as a musician’s hangout almost completely thanks to its proximity to the Ryman Auditorium.
+The famous honky-tonk gained its reputation as a musician’s hangout almost completely thanks to its proximity to the Ryman Auditorium.
 At the time, the “mother church of country music” hosted the Grand Ole Opry, one of the most famous musical revues in the country.